 The truth is that your message blends into the advertising noise.

-Your potential buyer doesn’t come across with your marketing message over and over again, so it doesn’t leave a mark in his head.
+Your potential buyer comes across your marketing message over and over again, so it doesn’t leave a mark in his head.

 And the reason for this – and also the cure – lies in your marketing.

 As I see it, they do it like Ivan: he jumps out of the trench, his helmet covering his eyes and he’s shooting around aimlessly.
 “Let’s place an ad here.
 I got a good price on a billboard for two weeks.
 We should also do something on the Internet.”

 Blind shooting, blind shooting, blind shooting.

 If, instead, you want to be a sniper who never misses and delivers 100% reliable results, then you’ll also need a list.